arthurgermano/svelte-client-router/README.md

 // ## Array of routes
 export let routes;

-// ## The Not Found Component - SCR has a Not Found Component by Default -
-// ## If you not specify it will use the default one
-// ## It is used when a not defined route is entered
-// ## Function
-export let notFoundComponent = SCR_NotFound;

-// ## The Error Component - SCR has a Error Component by Default -
-// ## If you not specify it will use the default one
-// ## It is used when an error has occured
-// ## Function
-export let errorComponent = SCR_Error;

-// ## The Layout Component - SCR has a Layout Component by Default -
-// ## If you not specify it will use the default one
-// ## It is used when layout is not ignoring Layout
-// ## Function
-export let defaultLayoutComponent = SCR_Layout;

-// ## The Loading Component - SCR has a Loading Component by Default -
+// ## The Default Loading Component - SCR has a Loading Component by Default -
-// ## If you not specify it will use the default one
+// ## If you not specify nothing will appear between routes - unless defined per route
 // ## It is used when it is executing Before Enter Route or Global Before Enter
 // ## Function
-export let loadingComponent = SCR_Loading;
+export let defaultLoadingComponent = SCR_Loading;

-// ## AllProps - all the properties that must be passed to all Routes and components
+// ## defaultLoadingParams - loading params to be available on loading component
 // ## Object - default is an empty object
-export let allProps = {};

-// ## All Loading Props - all the properties that must be passed to all Routes when loading
-// ## Object - default is an empty object
-export let allLoadingProps = {};
+export let defaultLoadingParams = {};

-<SCR_ROUTER_COMPONENT
+<SCR_Router
   bind:routes
-  notFoundComponent
-  errorComponent
-  defaultLayoutComponent
-  loadingComponent
-  allProps
-  allLoadingProps
+  defaultLoadingComponent
+  defaultLoadingParams
 />

 ```